elab/jgit-buildnumber/README.md

 #### 2.5.0 (not released yet)
 - dependency updates: jgit 5.12.0.202106070339-r, lombok 1.18.20, maven-plugin-api 3.8.1, maven-core 3.8.1, maven-plugin-annotations 3.6.1, ant 1.10.10, groovy 2.5.14
+- if git status is dirty, log which changes caused that (verbose mode only)

 #### 2.4.0 (2020-01-01)
 - new property: `git.nearestTag`